![]() |

 then and again at each other.
 Though we only see them from the shoulders

-up, with theater seats in front of them, it is obvious what their wandering
+up, it is obvious what their wandering

 hands are doing.
 Such scenes are usually considered charming when it's boy